Here are 5 Warsaw food experiences you won’t want to miss! Come hungry, because this is a foodie city.

 Dining Etiquette

-- Water: Tap water isn’t free — you’ll be brought bottled water and charged for it.
+- Water: Tap water isn’t served automatically — you’ll be brought bottled water and charged for it.
 Ask for tap (“woda z kranu”) if you prefer, though not everywhere provides it

 - Cards or cash: Most mid-range and above restaurants take cards; milk bars and small street food vendors are often cash only.
 Always carry some złoty.